tvhong/voice-app/README.md

 # VoiceApp

 A macOS menu bar app that records your microphone and transcribes speech to text using [Whisper](https://github.com/openai/whisper) via [WhisperKit](https://github.com/argmaxinc/WhisperKit).
-The transcription is automatically copied to your clipboard.
+The transcription is automatically copied to your clipboard and pasted at the cursor.

 Built as a learning project to understand how apps like MacWhisper work under the hood.